 Honors & Advanced Placement

-The Advanced Placement Program (AP) is a cooperative educational endeavor among secondary schools, colleges and universities and Educational Testing Service (ETS).
-It gives high school students exposure to college level material through involvement in an AP course and then gives them an opportunity to show what they have learned by taking an AP Exam.
+The Advanced Placement Program (AP) is a cooperative educational endeavor among secondary schools, colleges and universities, and Educational Testing Service (ETS).
+It gives high school students exposure to college level material through involvement in an AP course and an opportunity to show what they have learned by taking an AP Exam.
 Colleges and universities are then able to grant credit, placement, or both to these students.
-A student who earns a grade of 3 or better on an AP Exam is generally considered qualified to receive credit for the equivalent course at one of the almost 3,000 colleges and universities that give credit for AP Exams.
-The student should contact the four-year institution that he/she plans to attend to determine if the credit will transfer.
+A student who earns a grade of 3 or better on an AP Exam is generally considered qualified to receive credit for the equivalent course at one of nearly 3,000 colleges and universities that grant credit for AP Exams.
+The student should contact the four-year institution that he/she plans to attend to determine if a credit will transfer.

-Current AP courses offered at Monroe High School are listed in the course catalog and are indicated in the course description in each section.
-There is a fee to take the AP exam.
+Current AP courses offered at Monroe High School are listed in the MHS course catalog and indicated in the course description of each section.
+There is a fee to take an AP exam.
 Students interested in other AP courses should meet with their counselor for more information.

 To register for AP testing click on the link below:

 MHS offers Honors opportunities in English, Math, and Social Studies.